MDAnalysis/membrane-curvature/README.md

 The main dependency in MembraneCurvature is [MDAnalysis].
 You can find instructions to install the latest stable version of MDAnalysis via `conda` in the [UserGuide].

-MembraneCurvature is available via pip:
+MembraneCurvature is available via `pip`:

 ```
 pip install membrane-curvature